wendysun2001/wendysun2001.github.io/_pages/about.md

 <div class="container" style="display: flex; align-items: flex-start;">
     <div class="content" style="flex: 3;">
         <strong>Dexterous Manipulation Transfer</strong><br>
-        PyBullet Implementation (<i>ECCV 2024<i>)<br>
+        PyBullet Implementation <a href="https://meowuu7.github.io/QuasiSim/">QuasiSim</a> (<i>ECCV 2024<i>)<br>
 <!--         <a href="link-to-your-code-repository" target="_blank">[Code]</a> <a href="path-to-your-demo-video.mp4" target="_blank">[Demo]</a><br> -->
-        This project replicates the ECCV paper <em>“QuasiSim: Parameterized Quasi-Physical Simulators for Dexterous Manipulations Transfer”</em>.
-We have implemented the single-hand object grab tracking task in PyBullet and are expanding to dual-hand and multi-object tracking, with plans for migration to the Isaac Gym platform.
+        This project replicates the ECCV paper <em>QuasiSim</em>.
+We have implemented the single-hand object grab tracking task in PyBullet and are expanding to two-hand and multi-object tracking, with plans for migration to the Isaac Gym platform.
     </div>
 </div>